kamilion/customizer/README.md

 In late 2010, this project was registered on Sourceforge.net.
 Since November 2011, documentation is contributed.
-As December 2011, Customizer development has moved to GitHub, maintained up to version 3.1.1, has been tested thoroughly on Ubuntu 10.04 (Lucid Lynx).
+As December 2011, Customizer development has moved to GitHub and has been tested thoroughly on Ubuntu 10.04(Lucid Lynx).
 Presently maintained for compatibility fixes and documentation.

-Latest changes made to Customizer is found at https://github.com/fluxer/Customizer/wiki/Changes-log
+See latest changes at https://github.com/fluxer/Customizer/wiki/Changes-log

 ### SEE ALSO

 [Quick Guide 1](https://docs.google.com/document/d/1MF-GZYX90E4JKHGtnAKK3LHFYVV3ArC641QFOr3lgNU/edit)
  for installing Customizer.

 [Quick Guide 2](https://docs.google.com/document/d/149ug1YfiO-6OiCUqa9XTI1E1HjEYRKRkQZ4QTa54BW8/edit)
  for running and setting up Customizer.

 [Full user guide](https://docs.google.com/document/d/1PfhHnSBjv-IDI7Yh5obhMGYCAV9Gw1NPEynU4GqKTsA/edit)
  for troubleshooting and others.